testillano/h2agent/kata/README.md

 ### Working in training container

-If your are working in the training container (check the training section in the main project [README.md](../README.md) file), there is no need to build the project neither install requirements commented below, just execute the process in background and run the **kata** stuff:
+If your are working in the training container (check main project documentation [training](../README.md#working-with-docker) subsection), there is no need to build the project neither install requirements commented below, just start the training container and then execute the process in background to run the **kata** stuff:

 ```bash
 bash-5.1# ls -lrt